mhviet2001/CI-CD-Pipeline-Java/README.md

         state: present
 ```

 For running a container, using the ansible task with `recreate: yes` will ensure that any existing container with the same name is stopped and removed before the new container is created.
-Our container will expose to port 8080 of `Dockerhost`.
+Our container will expose to port 8080 of `Docker`.

 ```YAML
   tasks: